Rio Tinto, Mitsubishi bid $1.6 billion to mop up Coal & Allied

-MELBOURNE Rio Tinto (RIO.AX) (RIO.L) and Mitsubishi Corp (8058.T) have proposed buying out Coal & Allied CNA.AX for A$1.49 billion ($1.56 billion), aiming to take full control of the Australian miner to take advantage of strong coal prices.
+MELBOURNE Rio Tinto (RIO.AX) (RIO.L) and Mitsubishi Corp (8058.T) have proposed buying out Coal & Allied CNA.AX for A$1.49 billion (950 million pounds), aiming to take full control of the Australian miner to take advantage of strong coal prices.

 Rio and Mitsubishi offered A$122 a share, a 34 percent premium to the coal miner's last trade, to buy out the 14 percent they do not already own.
 Coal & Allied shares surged 28 percent to a four-month high.